rockerBOO/awesome-neovim/README.md

 ## AI

-- [carlos-algms/agentic.nvim](https://github.com/carlos-algms/agentic.nvim) - Chat interface for AI ACP providers like Claude, Gemini, Codex, OpenCode, and Cursor-agent, with support for files and text selection as context for the prompts.
+- [carlos-algms/agentic.nvim](https://github.com/carlos-algms/agentic.nvim) - Chat interface for AI ACP providers like Claude, Gemini, Codex, OpenCode, and Cursor-agent, with support for files and text selection as context for the prompts, using proper Buffers and markdown syntax, not a Terminal window.
 - [blob42/codegpt-ng.nvim](https://github.com/blob42/codegpt-ng.nvim) - Minimalist command based AI coding with a powerful template system.
 Supports Ollama, OpenAI and more.
 - [Aaronik/GPTModels.nvim](https://github.com/Aaronik/GPTModels.nvim) - GPTModels - a stable, clean, multi model, window based LLM AI tool.
 - [Robitx/gp.nvim](https://github.com/Robitx/gp.nvim) - ChatGPT like sessions and instructable text/code operations in your favorite editor.